Pictures

 Ricasso: "s"

-In the course of research for his book, Dennis Ottobre noted that all examples he examined had the same maker's mark and date on the front face of the crosspiece.
-The maker's mark, in Osmanlica script, translates to "Tone Han," presumably a Turkish maker.
-The Ottoman calendar date corresponds to 1913 on the Gregorian calendar, so he classified them as the M1913.
-This may change, if additional information surfaces.
+In the course of research for his book, Obervations on Turkish Bayonets, Dennis Ottobre noted that all examples he examined had the same maker's mark and number on the front face of the crosspiece.
+The markings are in Osmanlica (Old Turkish) script used prior to 1928.
+The marking translated to "Tone Han 31".

-The bayonet once had a hooked quillion, which was subsequently removed.
-According to Dennis Ottobre, the M1913's hilt is the first Turkish bayonet to bear the "small nosed slant pommel" which is found on some later conversions of foreign bayonets to M1935 types.
+The bayonet once had a hooked quillon, which was subsequently removed.
+According to Ottobre, the M1913's hilt is the first Turkish bayonet to bear the "small nosed slant pommel" which is found on some later conversions of foreign bayonets to M1935 types.

 Pommel: "8568"